annaboye/uppgift2/README.md

 # uppgift2
+This was a task in the course "HTML and CSS" at Medieinstitutet.
 The task was to mimic as close as possible to a finished design.